andrew-k-21-12/dependencies-fetcher/README.md

 ## To be done

-1. Correct and automatic local directories to place dependencies into.

-2. Automatic clean-up.
+1. Better APIs to prepare dependencies dirs and avoid fetching on clean, implicit clean without its declaration.

-3. Refactor all scripts into KTS.
+2. Refactor all scripts into KTS.

-4. CI?
+3. CI?